Ronmantech/Helpful_Programs/README.md

 Write: w
 Execut: x

 Example: The first letter indicates it is a directory.
-The next 3 letters are for your (the owner) you have read, write, exectue abilites.
+The next 3 letters are for you (the owner) you have read, write, exectue abilites.
 Group and Others only have read and execute abilites, no writing (no editing the file).
 ```
 drwxr-xr-x
 ```